melmckune/marketing-compliance-checker/README.md

 ### Reviewer

 - Work from a queue split into active review items and decided items.
-- Automatically prioritize active review items by highest flag severity first.
+- Order the active review queue by time in queue (oldest first), with severity shown on each row for triage.
 - Open a review detail page with inline highlighted text spans.
 - Review rule flags with citations, severity, and messages.
 - Approve, reject, request changes, or dismiss false-positive flags.